Caches

 This is where all dynamic regular expressions are compiled and kept.

-The enterprise BoxLang cache that can leverage many different object stores.
+The enterprise BoxLang native cache provider can leverage many different object stores.

 A Mong DB based Provider